Help individuals with disabilities attain employment, well-being and optimum independence.

 2. Application to Rehabilitation and Health Services Department

 Students must also apply to the department.
-Items you will need for this step include:
+Students can work on application steps 1 & 2 at the same time.
+Items you will need for step 2 to apply to the department include:

 - Current Resume